 Taking Yemen: Abdel Malik emerged as a leader after the February 2011 uprising.
 The Houthi authority seized control over Saada and Jawf provinces in March 2011.
 Then in 2014, the Houthis seized control over the Demag region in the Saada and Amran provinces and in September 2014 they stormed the capital Sana’a, seizing a large number of ministries and military facilities.
 He has driven Al-Qaeda out of the regions which the Houthis have taken.

-Humanitarian Toll: Since 2015, they have been subject to aerial bombing by a Saudi led coalition of nine Arab states.
-This bombing of one of the world’s poorest countries has led to 10,000 civilian deaths and a humanitarian crisis which has left around 70 per cent of the population (27 million) reliant on humanitarian aid and more than 500,000 people have been infected by cholera.
+Humanitarian Toll: Since 2015, they have been subject to aerial bombing by a Saudi led coalition.
+This bombing of one of the world’s poorest countries has led to 10,000 civilian deaths and a humanitarian crisis which has left around 70 per cent of the population (27 million) reliant on humanitarian aid and over a million people infected by cholera.